Artist Reception—You are invited!

 Portraits and Stories is part of Catskill Waters, an outreach project originally conceived for encouraging land stewardship of the New York City watershed, located 100 miles north of the city in the Catskill Mountains.
 Initiated by Karen Rauter, a forward-thinking coordinator of Rondout Neversink Stream Program, we focused on the humanscape within the natural landscape.

-Land management cannot be accomplished without dealing with landowners.
-One of Karen’s jobs is to get to know the streamside landowners and see if they would allow stream work for repairs and improvement.
+Land management cannot be accomplished without cooperation from the landowners.
+One of Karen’s jobs is to get to know the stream side landowners and see if they would allow stream work for repairs and improvement.
 This is a very delicate process, because people have a lot of emotional and financial stakes in their land.